 Historic Homes and Architectural Attractions

 The historic Lexington homes that are open for tours showcase a variety of architectural styles, as well as the stories of some of Lexington's most influential and fascinating families and individuals.
 In Lexington you also have the opportunity to take a rare behind-the-scenes look at a restoration-in-progress on a nationally significant house.

-Ashland is located at 120 Sycamore Road and offers tours on the hour, Tuesdays through Saturdays, 10 a.m. to 4 p.m. and Sundays 1 to 4 p.m.
-Closed January.
-Only open for groups in February, by appointment.
+Ashland is located at 120 Sycamore Road.
+Hours and days of operation vary by season.
+Tours start on the hour.
+Closed in January.
 Admission charged.
 There's no charge to visit the formal English parterre-style garden, a favorite spot of local artists, or walk the lovely wooded grounds.
-The walled garden is locked at 5:00 p.m. but you can stroll the grounds at any time.
 (859) 266-8581

 The Mary Todd Lincoln House.
 Mary Todd, who would become Mrs. Abraham Lincoln, one of America's most controversial First Ladies, was born in Lexington in 1818.
 Her father, Robert Todd, was a successful businessman and Whig politician; her grandfather, Levi Todd, was one of Lexington's founders.
 Her mother died when she was six.
 In 1832, her father and his new wife moved the family to this brick house on West Main Street.
 Mary lived here until she was 21, when she went to Springfield, Illinois to live with her sister.